elastiflow/pipelines/README.md

 #### Squaring Numbers

-This example demonstrates how to set up a pipeline that takes a stream of integers, squares each integer, and outputs the results.
+This example demonstrates how to set up a pipeline that takes a stream of integers, squares each odd integer, and outputs the results.

 ```go
 package main